edsu/iiif.io/source/api/presentation/2.1/index.md

     * A sequence _MAY_ have one or more descriptions to further explain how it differs from other sequences.
     * A canvas _MAY_ have one or more descriptions to describe particular features of the view.
     * A content resource _MAY_ have one or more descriptions.
-    * A collection _SHOULD_ have a one or more descriptions.
+    * A collection _SHOULD_ have one or more descriptions.

 thumbnail
 :   A small image that depicts or pictorially represents the resource that the property is attached to, such as the title page, a significant image or rendering of a canvas with multiple content resources associated with it.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.